-Also, we left our wreath in a covered area on our porch for several hours before we brought it inside.
-Depending on how many coats you have on your wreath, the smell can be offensive, so just a heads up.
+We also left our wreath in a covered area on our porch for several hours before we brought it inside because the smell can be offensive.

 I know sometimes it can be scary to spray paint pieces like this because it might be hard to envision how the old wreath will look once it’s been repurposed.